SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/Search-Templates.md

 | count by _timeslice
 ```

 Make sure you specify the right data type for timeslice, Number.
-You do not want users to input a string.
+You don't want users to input a string.

 The parameter is now available for your users to modify as they want, with any input value for the timeslice.
 Given that our search is a 15 minute time range, values over 5 are probably not useful.